DarkWiiPlayer/restia/readme.md

 Bind a directory and get a table that abstracts your complex file hierarchy and many different file types into one uniform structure that you already know how to use.

+Even templates can be accessed this way, and with only a few lines of code, custom config loaders can be added for new file formats.
 <hr>
 </details>